Skip to content

 • Procedures and requirements your HOA uses to oversee (approve/deny) physical changes (architectural, landscaping, etc.) to property.

-The Davis-Stirling Act defines precisely what must be disclosed, in what format, etc. for associations in California.
-Check your state's law for specific HOA requirements.
+The Davis-Sterling Act defines precisely what must be disclosed, in what format, etc.

 Miscellaneous Requirements